Top 5 eCommerce Hacks for Maintaining Customer Loyalty during COVID19

 - Prolonged lockdown will lead to inflation, and the customer’s spending capability will decrease.
 E-commerce players will be coaxed into selling products at a price that brings in less or almost no profit.

 - Catering to all customers is going to be a big challenge.
-Since marketplaces have their fulfillment centers spread sporadically throughout the country, they will be able to meet the requirements of some customers, but not all.
+Since marketplaces have their fulfillment centers spread sporadically throughout the country, they will meet some customers’ requirements, but not all.
 Someone’s loss here is going to be someone’s gain.
 Other marketplaces will try to make a profit from your churned customers.

 - The increasing cost of logistics will be another headache for e-commerce players.
 The growing inflation will impact the driver’s cost, fuel cost, and handling charges.
-At the same time, customers will continue to expect a quality experience irrespective of the fact that we are in mid of a pandemic.
+At the same time, customers will continue to expect a quality experience irrespective of whether we are in mid of a pandemic.

 Hacks for Maintaining Customer Loyalty during COVID-19